How to View or Recover Your Microsoft Outlook Password

 The way Outlook stores, manages, and secures your data depends on the type of account you are using.
 There are two main types of Outlook data files:

 - PST: A Personal Storage Table is the storage system Outlook uses for POP and IMAP accounts.
-Your email is delivered to and stored on the mail server, and is only accessible while online.
-You can take backups of your email to work on, but this also creates a new PST file.
+Your email is delivered to and stored on the mail server and is only accessible while online.
+You can take backups of your Outlook email to work on, but this also creates a new PST file.
 When you move to a new computer, PST files transfer easily between systems.
+Here are some of the best Outlook tools that will help you migrate to a new computer.

 - OST: You can use an Offline Storage Table file when you want to keep an entire local backup of an email account.
 All the data is stored on your computer as well as the mail server.
 This means the entire user account email database is accessible, regardless of network connection.
 Changes sync when the user establishes a connection with the mail server.